 On the 5th October 2018, only two weeks into my journey with The Universal Sea, I found myself following this incredible initiative to Budapest to take part in a pioneering creative ‘hackathon’ and attend The Universal Sea – Conference on Art and Sustainability, created in partnership with Art Moments Budapest and HybridArt.
 Majestically poised on the Danube river just a stones throw from the houses of parliament, floating venue Trip Hajó was a perfectly poignant setting for our day of speakers, presentations, and round table discussions about water pollution.

 After being welcomed by Dr. Tamas Szucs (European Commission) and Dr. Martina Makai (National Development Ministry), we were propelled into the morning with a captivating opening presentation from Réka Hunyadi of activist group Greenpeace, who had the clear message: Be the change you wish you see in the world.
-Listening to stories of this unique brand of activist energy and motivation, it is clear to see the effectiveness of their public interventions and artworks.
+Listening to stories of this unique brand of activist energy and motivation, it is clear to see the effectiveness of their public interventions based on artistic strategies.
 The sheer passion and drive of Greenpeace to create social awareness and ultimately positive change was utterly galvanizing.

 Shifting into a round table discussion with a selection of TUS artists in residence, rediscovering the role of the artist became our first topic of the day.
 How can we encourage people to drop the attitude ‘Not my fault, not my problem’?
 How might we then all take responsibility for the consumer choices we make?
 These questions drew answers that highlighted the role of the artist in society as one with the potential for great power and responsibility.
 In the context of this conversation about plastic pollution of our waters, the power given through creative expression was not one that our artists took lightly.
 While feeling empowered by art that inspires activism, it is easy to forget the vast amount of artworks that exist with little to no impact; what if all this creative energy could be channeled into good causes?
 Should art and creativity be focused this way?
 Artist Frankie Moughton-Small spoke in particular about the volume of aesthetic and decorative art that exists, expressing anger at thoughtless creations often produced by young artists during their training.
 The group all talked about the importance of involving children; that an adult’s mind is harder to change than a child.
 Perhaps this particular form of creative activism should be more focused towards engaging our little ones.